-Of his successor Urban IV, Salimbene had a poor opinion: and he attributes his death to the influence of the great comet of 1264.
-But the next Pope was again a man after his own heart.
+Of his successor Urban IV, Salimbene had a poor opinion: and he attributes his death to the influence of the great comet of But the next Pope was again a man after his own heart.
 This was Clement IV, who had had a wife and children "in the World," and who as Pope "was so devoted to vigils, fastings, and prayers that God is thought to have remedied for his merits many disorders under which the Church then suffered."
-(1268-249).
-After him came a disastrous interregnum of nearly four years, which men vainly attempted to prevent in future by passing ordinances to which nobody paid any attention.
-Then came Gregory X, the last of the good Popes in this chronicle.
-One case of nepotism is indeed reported of him; he gave the Archbishopric of Ravenna, in favour of his kindred, to the Bonifacio Fieschi of Purg. xxiv.
-29; "che pasturò col rocco molte genti" (83.)
-Again, Salimbene complains that the costly and scandalous wars of Martin IV had their real origin in Gregory's acquisition of Romagna from the Emperor Rudolf: (1282-282) "for the Popes oft-times seek to extort gifts from the Empire by reason of a fresh accession, since the Emperor cannot fittingly refuse a demand at that moment."
+(476) After him came a disastrous interregnum of nearly four years, which men vainly attempted to prevent in future by passing ordinances to which nobody paid any attention.
+Then came Gregory X, the last of the good Popes in this chronicle. case of nepotism is indeed reported of him; he gave the Archbishopric of Ravenna, in favour of his kindred, to the Bonifacio Fieschi of Purg. xxiv, 29; "che pasturò col rocco molte genti" (83).
 All else that he tells us is very much to this Pope's credit.
-(1276-265, 268) He hated simony : a rare virtue in that century : "he was a good man, just, and upright and God-fearing, and very zealous for religion; and he purposed to do many things which were broken off by his death.
+(488, 491) He hated simony: a rare virtue in that century: "he was a good man, just, and upright and God-fearing, and very zealous for religion; and he purposed to do many things which were broken off by his death.
 In 1274 he celebrated a General Council at Lyons, wherein he appeared truly holy, for there he ordained many good constitutions."
-"Moreover, he thought to cleave fast to Christ's commands, if he had lived : but he was carried off by death, even as Josiah, King of Judah, at that moment when he was most needed, for the sake of our wickedness who still survive him."
-But Salimbene finds two other characteristic reasons for the Pope's death-he had attempted to continue the imperial line after Frederick's decease, and had set his heart upon recovering the Holy Land : in each case, in flat neglect of Joachim's prophecies.
+Moreover, he thought to cleave fast to Christ's commands, if he had lived: but he was carried off by death, even as Josiah, King of Judah, at that moment when he was most needed, for the sake of our wickedness who still survive him."
+But Salimbene finds two other characteristic reasons for the Pope's death-he had attempted to continue the imperial line after Frederick's decease, and had set his heart upon recovering the Holy Land: in each case, in flat neglect of Joachim's prophecies.